About Local Studies

 Newcastle upon Tyne

-Please note that the collection is open to visitors on Mondays between 9am 12noon and 2pm 4pm and Thursdays between 2pm 4pm, other times by arrangement with library staff.
+Please note that the collection is open to visitors on Mondays 9am - 4pm, on Thursdays 2pm - 4pm and at other times by arrangement with library staff.

 - Nineteenth Century Regional Newspapers (You will be asked for a password.
 Please enter your Newcastle Libraries card number.